A 2nd major recall for Honda in October, this time for pumps that can crack, leak fuel - WTOP News

 Honda is recalling more than 700,000 vehicles because the high-pressure fuel pump may crack and leak fuel, which could increase the risk of a fire.

-It is the second major call this month at Honda, after 1.7 million vehicles were found to have potential steering issues in early October.
+It is the second major recall this month at Honda, after 1.7 million vehicles were found to have potential steering issues in early October.

 The recall includes the Accord and Accord Hybrid 2023-2024; the Civic and Civic Hybrid 2025 and the CR-V Hybrid 2023-2025.